whitewhidow/quest-sideloader-linux/README.md

 ```bash
 curl https://raw.githubusercontent.com/whitewhidow/quest-sideloader-linux/main/sideload.sh > sideload.sh && sudo chmod +x ./sideload.sh && sudo ./sideload.sh
 ```

-Which will pull and run the script in one go.
+This will download and start the sideloader.

 -----OR FOLLOW THE BELOW STEPS TO RUN LOCALLY, GLOBALLY, AND WITHOUT THE NEED FOR SUDO-----